laila2005/PythonProject/README.md

 ### How to Use

 1. **Launch the GUI**
-   - Run the `audioVisualizationGUI.m` script in MATLAB.
+   - Run the `RunAllFiles.m` script in MATLAB.

 2. **Load Audio**
    - Click the **Load Audio** button to select a `.mat` file.
 The GUI will automatically update with: